P3rf3ctXZer0/Pixelmon-BYOI/README.md

 # FAQ

 https://docs.google.com/document/d/12_TKiy8tpTfCeHjS7xUxTvufTfm6QkcyFAONl9IhAi0/edit?usp=sharing

-* Server Information - Twitch seems to randomly fail at uploading my server.dat so here is the exact information.

-Pixelmon Evolved
-73.185.156.214:25550

 * Structurize - It seems glitchy and half complete but functional.
 I recommend using "Building Gadgets Copy Paste Tool" to copy structures but if you build a "Minecolony" you should be able to use this item to make custom structures.
 Make sure that you have a working left and right mouse button because they didn't allow for custom hotkeys and you will see first hand it's a bit glitchy.